 Good tips for shoes (i’ve never dared to buy shoes… but sure I’ll do soon with your advice!)

 My mom wants a cool vintage dress for me wedding this june.
-The theme is “breakfast at tiffanys” shes about an 8, any suggestions?posted over 5 years ago
+The theme is “breakfast at tiffanys” shes about an 8, any suggestions?posted almost 8 years ago